ojasiiitd/Language-Representations/README.md

 #### Bilingual Dictionary
 As I could not find a suitable bilingual Hindi-English dictionary online, I decided to create my own.
 Here are the steps I followed:
 * Take a sample ~4500 words from the Hindi FastText word vectors.
 * In chunks of 200, pass the words to ChatGPT with a prompt to generate a csv-like bilingual dictionary.
 I spent a considerable amount of time prompt-engineering this step.
-It's a cruical as a good quality training data can do wonders for learning the tranformations in this case.
+It's a cruical step as a good quality training data can do wonders for learning the tranformations in this case.
 * The prompt is present inside: `Corpora/bilingual_prompt_en_hi.txt`.
 I have engineered a set of rules which gave me embeddings which look like this: (excerpt from `Corpora/bilingual_dict_chatgpt.csv`)
 ```
 ...